jtblin/angular-chart.js/ISSUE_TEMPLATE.md

 <!--
 Thanks for wanting to report an issue you've found in angular-chart.js.

+Please use the template below to create your issue.
+Issues not following the template risk being closed immediately!

 Plese note that issues or feature requests for Chart.js (e.g. new chart type, new axis, etc.) need to be opened on Chart.js issues tracker: https://github.com/nnnick/Chart.js/issues.

+For questions about options, make sure you search in the Chart.js docs as all Chart.js options are supported via chart-options: http://www.chartjs.org/docs/

 For general questions about usage, please use [http://stackoverflow.com/](http://stackoverflow.com/) as you will be more likely to get an appropriate answer.